 Bombardier faces challenges in its key regional aircraft market as macroeconomic worries continue to put pressure on regional airlines in North America and Europe.
 The company still expects to deliver a total of 90 Q400 turboprops and CRJ-series regional jets this year and has not changed its production rates for 2011, said Guy Hachey, president of Bombardier Aerospace.
 Hachey acknowledged in a call with analysts that the company will reassess its production rates for next year.
 "We ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Economic Uncertainty Squeezes Bombardier's Regional Business".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Economic Uncertainty Squeezes Bombardier's Regional Business".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.